How to Become a Truck Driver

 Truck Driver Requirements

-If you’re looking to become a professional truck driver, it all starts with getting your Commercial Driving License (CDL).
-Trucking schools may require GEDs or high school diplomas from their students – but not all of them.
+If you’re looking to become a professional truck driver, it all starts with getting your Commercial Learner’s Permit (CLP), followed by obtaining your Commercial Driving License (CDL).
+Some trucking schools may require GEDs or high school diplomas from their students – but not all of them.
 Be sure to do your research and choose an option that will take into account the skills required for the job.

 In addition to your GED/high school diploma, you will need to meet the following requirements: